 UML and BPMN dovetail together neatly because they meet two different needs:

-The BPMN standard concentrates on business process analysis and design.
+- BPMN: the BPMN standard concentrates on business process analysis and design.
 Within these processes, systems run and interact with each other.

+- UML: a standardised, visual modelling language used to represent system design graphically.
 It focuses on analysis and design of the IS.
 In conjunction with the BPMN, it can be used to model diagrams in use cases, for example.

 The principles behind BPMN 2.0: simple without being simplistic